IBM/watson-stt-wer-python/README.md

 * [Transcribing](#transcription) a set of audio files with Speech to Text (STT)
 * [Analyzing](#analysis) the error rate of the STT transcription against a known-good transcription

+## Medium article
+Check out this Medium article to learn more how to use it, including a YouTube video demonstration https://medium.com/@marconoel/new-python-scripts-to-measure-word-error-rate-on-watson-speech-to-text-77ecaa513f60

 ## Installation
 Requires Python 3.x installation.